Politics of Peru: History

+The 1979 Constitution established universal suffrage in Peru and resulted in the return of democracy at the national level.

+During the Lost Decade of the 1980s and internal conflict, political parties became weaker once again.
+Angered by President Alan García's inability to combat the crises in the nation, the armed forces began planning a coup to establish a neoliberal government in the late 1980s with Plan Verde.
+Peruvians shifted their support for authoritarian leader Alberto Fujimori, who was supported by the military following his win in the 1990 Peruvian general election.

 Fujimori essentially adopted the policies outlined in the military's Plan Verde and turned Peru into a neoliberal nation.
 Fujimori's civil-military government established sentiments in Peru that politics were slower than brute military force while governing.
 The 1979 Constitution was changed after the Fujimori's self-coup where the president dissolved the Congress and established the new 1993 Constitution.
 One of the changes to the 1979 Constitution was the possibility of the president's immediate re-election (Article 112) which made possible the re-election of Fujimori in the following years.
 After Fujimori's resignation, the transitional government of Valentín Paniagua changed Article 112 and called for new elections in 2001 where Alejandro Toledo was elected.

 However, following the fall of the Fujimori government, Peru still lacked strong political parties, leaving the nation vulnerable to populist outsider politicians lacking experience.
 Regional parties then grew to become more popular as foreign investment increased during the 21st century, though their service to the elites sowed public distrust.
 On 28 July 2021, left-wing candidate Pedro Castillo was sworn in as the new President of Peru after a narrow win in a tightly contested run-off election.
 On 7 December 2022, the congress removed President Castillo from office.
 He was replaced by Vice President Dina Boluarte, the country's first female president.
+On 10 October 2025, Peru’s congress removed President Dina Boluarte from office and Jose Jeri was sworn in as Peru’s interim president.